Frank Bainimarama: Naval career

-Bainimarama underwent further training at the Malaysian Armed Forces Staff College in 1991 and at the Australian Defence Force Warfare Centre at RAAF Williamtown, Newcastle, New South Wales, where he studied Maritime Surveillance Training.
+Bainimarama underwent further training at the Malaysian Armed Forces Staff College in 1991 and at the Australian Defence Force Warfare Centre at RAAF Base Williamtown, Newcastle, New South Wales, where he studied Maritime Surveillance Training.
 This was followed by Disaster Management training at the Asian Institute of Technology in 1993, and Exclusive Economic Zone Management training at Dalhousie University, Canada, in 1994.
 He was promoted to the rank of captain in October of that year, and went on to attend the Australian Joint Services Staff College (JSSC).
 He attended the Integrated Logistics Support Overview course of the Australian Defence Co-operation Program on 23 September 1996, and the Chief of Army Conferences in Singapore in 1998 and 1999, as well as the Chief of Defence Conference in Hawaii.

 Bainimarama was appointed as the acting chief of staff on 10 November 1997, and was confirmed in this post on 18 April 1998.
 On 1 March 1999, he was promoted to the rank of commodore and was named commander of the Armed Forces, to replace Brigadier-General Ratu Epeli Ganilau, who resigned to pursue a political career.
 It was in his capacity as commander of the Armed Forces that Bainimarama assumed command on 29 May 2000.
 He relinquished command on 5 March 2014, to Brigadier-General Mosese Tikoitoga.
 Bainimarama was promoted to the rank of rear admiral on his retirement in recognition of his military service.